tidyverse/tidyverse.org/content/blog/webr-0-5-4/index.md

 * [x] [`usethis::use_tidy_thanks()`](https://usethis.r-lib.org/reference/use_tidy_thanks.html)
 -->

-We're extremely pleased to announce the release of [webR](https://docs.r-wasm.org/webr/v0.5.4/) 0.5.4.
+We're indubitably delighted to announce the release of [webR](https://docs.r-wasm.org/webr/v0.5.4/) 0.5.4.
 WebR brings R to the web browser using WebAssembly, powering [Quarto Live](https://r-wasm.github.io/quarto-live/), [Shinylive](https://shinylive.io/r/examples/), and other interactive websites with client-side R sessions.

 This post highlights some key changes in recent webR releases.
 We've updated to R 4.5.1, upgraded the Emscripten version, implemented shareable URLs in the webR application, and added filesystem support for JupyterLite.
 For a complete list of changes, see the [GitHub release notes](https://github.com/r-wasm/webr/releases).